 Tdap―to protect against

 Limit your baby's exposure to crowds, other children, and anyone with colds.
-Keep them home from school or
+Keep children home from school or

 child care when they are sick and teach them to cover their coughs and sneezes.

 Wash your hands.
 Just as you would to prevent germs at any time, use soap and water and scrub for at least 20 seconds.
 Remind children to practice good hand hygiene all through the year.

 Go germ-free.
 Disinfect objects and surfaces in your home regularly and avoid exposing your child to smoke from tobacco or other substances.

 Medicine is always advancing!
 Scientists continue to explore new options to prevent and treat RSV.
 In the meantime, rest assured that most people recover well from RSV.

 Mary T. Caserta, MD, FAAP, is a Professor of Pediatrics in Infectious Diseases at the University of Rochester Medical Center (URMC) in New York.
 Her early research focused on human herpesvirus research.
 Recently, her research has focused on viral respiratory disease.
 For over 10 years, she also has conducted clinical trials, including on the treatment of congenital CMV infection.
 Dr. Caserta is a fellow of the Infectious Diseases Society of America and member of the Pediatric ID Society.
 Dr. Caserta is a member of the American Academy of Pediatrics Committee on Infectious Diseases.